murthy-streaming/spring-boot-ccloud-workshop/README.md

 2. Being in the root folder in spring-ccloud-maven, run `mvn package`

-3. If everything is succesful, you should see messages being published in streams-wordcount-output topic.
+3. If everything is succesful, you should see messages being published in quotes-upper-case and quotes-wordcount-output topics.
 If you cannot access UI, take help from your instructor/moderator.
 If you do not see this or see any errors, please check with your instructor/moderator.

 ## Consume Messages